yanb514/cav-sumo/README.md

 Add microsim result analysis script

-Add mixed traffic scenarios
+Add mixed traffic scenarios (done through adjusting CAV penetration rate)

-Add a scripted way to adjust the scenario CAV penetration rate
+Add a scripted way to adjust the scenario CAV penetration rate (done)

 ## TODO XIL Testing
 (Optional but nice to have) Add a scripted way to adjust the traffic light positions and timings